ubcecon/tutorials/latex_actions.md

 ```
  7. Choose the "Commit", which should add the workflow into your repository
  8. After this, make a modification to the `MYFILE.tex` file, push it to the server, and it should trigger the action.
- 9. The document is linked at XXXXX
+ 9. The document can be linked at https://github.com/MYUSERNAME/MYREPOSITORY/blob/docs/MYPATH/MYFILE.pdf